Data Challenge Overview

 • Expressions of Interest will be reviewed by Vivli to ensure they meet basic high-level criteria

-• Data is available in the AMR register
+• Uses some data that is available in the AMR register

 • Have a minimum of 2 and maximum of 5 team members